 View Sections

-Students explore the dimensions of creative and innovative tactical leadership strategies and styles by examining team dynamics and leadership theories.
-The course continues to build on developing knowledge of leadership attributes and core leader competencies through the understanding of Army rank, structure and duties as well as broadening knowledge of land navigation and squad tactics.
-Enrollment in MILS 201C does not require a commitment to join the U.S. Army.
-Engineering students may petition Engineering Student Services (Lopata Hall, Room 303) to have 3 units display on their transcripts; however, the units will not count toward their degree program.
+Explore the dimensions of creative and innovative tactical leadership strategies and styles by examining team dynamics and leadership theories.
+The course continues to build on developing knowledge of leadership attributes and core leader competencies through the understanding of Army rank, structure, and duties as well as broadening knowledge of land navigation and squad tactics.
+Enrollment in I25 MILS 2010 does not require a commitment to join the US Army.

 Credit 3 units.